 Students and their supervisors meet together and discuss the objectives of the practicum prior to and at the beginning of the practicum, meet to discuss progress during the practicum, and meet to provide input for a pass/fail grade at the end.
-The MPH program in conjunction with InPlace Software have launched a new web-based program to facilitate completion of the learning contract and practicum evaluations.
-This system will eliminate paperwork and will allow the evaluation to be completed efficiently.
-A \$25 service fee will be charged to practicum students accounts for this service.

-It is the responsibility of the student to submit the learning contract within the first week to 10 days following the start of the practicum in InPlace.
+It is the responsibility of the student to submit the learning contract within the first week to 10 days following the start of the practicum in the Microsoft Teams MPH Practicum Group.
 It is recommended that the student and practicum supervisor develop the learning contract together prior to submission.
 The learning contract should be approved by the supervisor.
 The mid-term evaluation is due at the end of the second month (mid-way) of your practicum and final evaluation is due at the end of your practicum.
-Please ensure that the practicum evaluations are submitted in InPlace a timely manner.
+Please ensure that the practicum evaluations are submitted in the Microsoft Teams MPH Practicum Group files in a timely manner.
 In the event that all practicum documents are not received, a milestone indicating completion will be not recorded with the School of Graduate Studies.
 Practicum milestone/s are required for program completion.
 The Program Director will assign pass/fail based on the evaluation feedback provided by the practicum supervisor.